What is the one-time forgiveness count adjustment?

 The one-time forgiveness count adjustment for federally-held student loans is a lesser-known, more confusing, yet more widely available special benefit announced in April 2022.
 Anyone with federally-held student loans is eligible to receive the adjustment.
 Essentially, the adjustment will count any repayment time, and certain deferment or forbearance time as forgiveness eligible, regardless of payments made, loan type, or repayment plan used.

-Think about that for a moment.
-Those of you who have been in repayment for 10, 15, 20, or more years — regardless of the repayment plan you’ve used or the life events that have interrupted your well-intentioned repayment strategy — can have most (if not all) of that time credited as forgiveness-eligible.
 For most veterinarians who graduated before 2012, forgiveness requires 25 years of qualifying payments.
 This is a special opportunity to clean up all of the unfavorable mess that has been student loans for the last 30 years and be done with repayment sooner rather than later.
 In fact, many of our colleagues who have been in repayment for 25 years or more are seeing their loans forgiven right now under this special count adjustment!
 More than 800,000 borrowers have received forgiveness notices and had their balances canceled so far.
 Each month going forward, more borrowers who meet the repayment threshold will see their balances forgiven as well.

 Student loan forgiveness time is very valuable.
 Even adding one more year of time towards forgiveness can save you tens of thousands of dollars of monthly payments.
 The more you reduce the required number of years you need to pay, the less you’ll pay in total and the sooner you’ll be done with repayment.